-Ahmaud Arbery slaying: Defense claims accused killers have been 'vilified'
+Ahmaud Arbery slaying: Defence claims accused killers have been 'vilified'

 • Ahmaud Arbery slaying: Prosecutors consider hate crime charges

-Laura and Frank Hogue, a husband and wife criminal defense team based in Macon, said they have been hired to represent 64-year-old Gregory McMichael.
+Laura and Frank Hogue, a husband and wife criminal defence team based in Macon, said they have been hired to represent 64-year-old Gregory McMichael.

 "So often the public accepts a narrative driven by an incomplete set of facts, one that vilifies a good person, based on a rush to judgment, which has happened in this case," Laura Hogue said in a statement released Thursday.